mczhuang/eWordle/README.md

 #### Word Source or Difficulty

-There are multiple word sources or difficulties options offered: CET-4, CET-6, TOEFL, GRE, and Oxford Dictionary.
+There are 6 word sources or difficulties options offered: CET-4, CET-6, TOEFL, GRE, Oxford Dictionary, and All.

 #### Word Length